House of Sverre: History

-The house replaced the Gille dynasty, and was again replaced by the House of Bjelbo, which inherited Norway's throne.
+The house replaced the Gille dynasty, and was again replaced by the House of Bjälbo, which inherited Norway's throne.
 They were the last reigning family that claimed patrilineal descent from Harald Fairhair.

 Coat of arms

 The main arms of the kings belonging to the House of Sverre, was a golden crowned lion on a red field.
 The lion was later supplied with a silver axe symbolising Olaf the Holy.
 This became the coat of arms of Norway.

 List of kings

 The rulers within the royal house or dynasty would often have a "junior king" along with a "senior king" (three dates show the reign as junior king to the start of reign as senior to the end of their reign).
 Here is a list of the rulers when the house held the power in Norway: